JDK26: Auto Vectorization and Aliasing

 While we cannot prove non-aliasing at compile-time for many cases, we can check for non-aliasing at runtime (for a small overhead).
 We check if there is aliasing/overlap, and only if the check passes do we enter the vectorized loop.

 But how to compute if there is aliasing?
 For each pair of memory accesses that we need to reorder and cannot prove at compile-time that there is no aliasing, we have a formula that checks that there is no overlap.
-So far, all memory accesses follow a linear form, so we can easily visualize some cases:
+So far, we have only vectorized memory accesses with a linear address form.
+Of course Java does not expose addresses directly, but the compiler needs to convert accesses to arrays, MemorySegments etc. to addresses.

 We essentially have pairs of lines, or rather bands, as each memory access has a pointer where it starts as well as a size.
 A little simplified, we get the following formulation:

-It is reasonable to assume that this check will fail only rarely.
+It is reasonable to assume that the aliasing check will fail only rarely.
 But what should we do if it does fail?
-Many compilers resort to compiling two loops: one that is vectorized and one that stays scalar.
+Many compilers resort to compiling two loops: one that is vectorized and one that stays scalar (non-vectorized).
 I call this the multiversioning approach, where we have multiple versions of the loop, that allows us to make assumptions for one loop (no aliasing) and optimize more aggressively (vectorize), while the other loop has no assumptions and therefore fewer optimizations.
-The downside with multiversioninig is that we have more code, which means we spend more time compiling and more code space, which can hurt instruction cache locality.
+The downside with multiversioning is that we have more code, which means we spend more time compiling and more code space, which can hurt instruction cache locality.

 But since C2 is a JIT compiler, we have a powerful tool available: deoptimization!
 We can speculate that the aliasing runtime check never fails.
 If the check passes, we go to the vectorized loop.
 But if the check fails, we deoptimize, and go back to the interpreter.
 The benefit is that we spend less time compiling, and use up less code space and get better instruction cache locality.
-The downside is that if our speculation is ever wrong, if we ever do encounter an aliasing case, we pay a high penalty: we get the very slow performance of the interpreter, which is much slower than the scalar loop we would have entered with multiversioning.
+The downside of only using speculation and never multiversioning is that if our speculation is ever wrong, if we ever do encounter an aliasing case, we pay a high penalty: we get the very slow performance of the interpreter, which is much slower than the scalar (non-vectorized) loop we would have entered with multiversioning.

 As we can see in the benchmarks of JDK-8324751, this leads to great speedups for a lot of loop shapes, especially copy patterns for arrays and even more loop shapes that use multiple MemorySegment accesses.
-Depending on the number of elements we can pack into the vectors, and the However, there are some 10-20% regressions for cases where we alias all the time (JDK-8366274).
+However, there are some 10-20% regressions for cases where we alias all the time (JDK-8366274).
 I suspect that at least part of the explanation is due to lower instruction cache locality, but I have not yet been able to do a thorough performance investigation.
 In my opinion it is an acceptable regression for such an edge case: as soon as we have any non-aliasing invocations of the loops mixed in, the speedups from vectorization for those cases completely outweigh the small performance regression.

 Aliasing and Vector API